-709 Suspension of Action
+709 Suspension of Action [R-24]

 Rule 103.
 Suspension of action. (a) Suspension of action by the Office will be granted at the request of the applicant for good and sufficient cause and for a reasonable time specified.
-Only one [such] suspension may be granted by the primary examiner; any further suspension must be approved by the Commissioner.
+Only one suspension may be granted by the primary examiner: any further suspension must be approved by the Commissioner.

-(b) If action on an application is suspended when not requested by the applicant, the applicant shall be notified of the reasons therefor.

-Action by the examiner may be suspended by order of the Commissioner in the case of applications owned by the United States whenever publication of the invention by the granting of a patent thereon might be detrimental to the public safety or defense, at the request of the appropriate department or agency.
+- (b) If action on an application is suspended when not requested by the applicant, the applicant shall be notified of the reasons therefor. - (c) Action by the examiner may be suspended by order of the Commissioner in the case of applications owned by the United States whenever publication of the invention by the granting of a patent thereon might be detrimental to the public safety or defense, at the request of the appropriate department or agency. - (d) Action on applications in which the Office has accepted a request filed under Rule 139 will be suspended for the entire pendency of these applications except for purposes relating to proceedings under Rule 201(b).

 Suspension of action (Rule 103) should not be confused with extension of time for reply (Rule 136).
-It is to be noted that a suspension of action applies to an impending Office action by the examiner whereas an extension of time for reply applies to action by the applicant.
+It is to be noted that a suspension of action applies to an impending Office action by the Examiner whereas an extension of time for reply applies to action by the applicant.

-The second paragraph of the Rule provides for a suspension of Office action by the examiner on his own initiative, as in Secs.
-709.01 and 1101.01(i).
+Paragraph (b) of the Rule provides for a suspension of Office action by the Examiner on his own initiative, as in §§ 709.01 and 1101.01(i).
+Paragraph (d) is used in the Defensive Publication Program described in § 711.06.

-709.01 Overlapping Applications by Same Applicant or Owned by Same Assignee
+709.01 Overlapping Applications by Same Applicant or Owned by Same Assignee [R-24]

 Examiners should not consider ex parte, when raised by an applicant, questions which are pending before the Office in inter partes proceedings involving the same applicant or party of interest.
 (See ex parte Jones, 1924 C.D.
-59; 327 O.G.
+59: 327 O.G.
 681.)

-Because of this where one of several applications of the same inventor or assignee which contain overlapping claims gets into an interference it was formerly the practice to suspend action by the Office on the other applications in accordance with Ex parte McCormick, 1904 C.D.
-575; 113 O.G.
+Because of this where one of several applications of the same inventor or assignee which contain overlapping claims gets into an interference it was formerly the practice to suspend action by the Office on the applications not in the interference in accordance with Ex parte McCormick, 1904 C.D.
+575: 113 O.G.
 2508.

 Now, partly in view of In re Seebach, 1937 C.D.
 495; 484 O.G.
 503 the prosecution of all the cases not in the interference is required to be carried as far as possible, by treating as prior art the counts of the interference and by rejections forcing the drawing of proper lines of division.
-See 1111.03.
+See § 1111.03.